 Couples may structure alimony payments in a marital agreement in different ways.
 They may, for example, decide on either a lump-sum payment or on periodic payments for a specific period of time.

 As a result, many married couples may benefit from deciding these issues well in advance.
-A Cobb County marital agreements lawyer could assist you with these and other issues while working with you to draft a marital agreement that gives you control over your own future.
+A Cobb County marital agreements lawyer can assist you with these and other issues while working with you to draft a spousal contract that gives you control over your own future.

 Our goal is to assist you in deciding potentially complicated issues now to avoid having to worry about them in the future.
 For further information, get in touch with our intake team to set up an initial discussion of your case.